 "Right now he's eighth in the league in scoring, and he's supposed to be awful, from all the reports you read out of Boston," said coach Ron Wilson on Monday as his team prepared for Thornton's home Sharks debut tonight against Atlanta.

 If you asked just about any hockey expert to name the half-dozen most physically gifted players in the sport, Thornton would probably make most of those experts' lists.
 "Jumbo Joe" was one of the most recognizable faces on the New England sports scene.
 He admitted Monday after working out at Logitech Ice Arena he could never go out in public without gettingmobbed.
-And forget Canada, where he is one of the most celebrated players on their national team and could be a key figure on their 2006 Olympic squad.

 "I don't know if this franchise has ever had a player who has been viewed by others the way Joe is," Wilson said.
 "It'll have a nice effect on our team and bring a little more attention to us here."